Treasury bars Russia payments in dollars from US accounts - NewsBreak

 The U.S., EU and United Kingdom have limited the ability of Russia’s central bank to draw on more than $600 billion in foreign currency reserves and have frozen its gold reserves.
 That has left the central bank with few tools to prop up the ruble and prevent it from crumbling in value.

-He said the U.S. is finding ways to ensure that Russia has less money to buy weapons by reducing its access to funds to pay for its bond obligations.

-“The U.S. has not put full blocking measures on the central bank yet,” he said.
-“They're saying that Russia can't touch those funds unless it's for an authorized purpose.”

 Once a country defaults, it can be cut off from bond-market borrowing until the default is sorted out and investors regain confidence in the government’s ability and willingness to pay.
-Additionally, holders of the bonds could take serious losses and can sue.
+Additionally, holders of the bonds could take serious losses.

 Russia’s government can still borrow rubles at home, where it mostly relies on Russian banks to buy its bonds.